2XV Headline at The Paddock!

 The 3’s faced a focused Faversham side.
 The physicality of Faversham showed early on, but the energy of our 3xv saw out the day in a close win to the oaks.

-• Man of Match: Barnaby Thomas
+• Player of the Match: Barnaby Thomas

 Next Week’s Fixtures: